Attorney Doug Fierberg Receives Highest Praise Read more >>

 The Firm Files Class Action Complaint Against Marriott International Read more >>

 Friday, September 4th 2009

-On September 4, 2009, Bode & Grenier filed a three count class action complaint against Marriott International and Host Hotels and Resorts.
+On September 4, 2009, the Firm filed a three count class action complaint against Marriott International and Host Hotels and Resorts.
 (Click here to read the complaint).
-This action is being brought by former employees of Marriott and Host Hotels (as well as past Marriott entities such as Hot Shoppes, Roy Rogers, Big Boy Restaurants, and Gino’s Restaurants) who were awarded yearly deferred stock bonus awards prior to October 8, 1993, by which Marriott obligated itself to issue stock...
+This action is being brought by former employees of Marriott and Host Hotels (as well as past Marriott entities such as Hot Shoppes, Roy Rogers, Big Boy Restaurants, and Gino’s Restaurants) who were awarded yearly deferred stock bonus awards prior to October 8, 1993, by which Marriott obligated itself to issue stock to...

 $1.45 Million Settlement Reached in Death of Inmate Read more >>